How Can We Train Deep Learning Models Across Clouds and Continents? An Experimental Study: Multi-cloud Performance

 \textbf{(4) Small models have lower egress rates than larger models.} Model size affects two parts of the distributed training time.
-First, the larger the model, the slower the averaging, and the higher the cost is due to the size of the gradients.
-However, a large model will be averaged less frequently because the calculation time is much higher, which can result in a lower egress cost per hour.
-To analyze this, we can review the experiments in ~\Cref{sec:model-suitability}, where we evaluate different model sizes with different numbers of GPUs. ~\Cref{fig:baseline-egress} shows the average egress rate over each experiment's runtime for both CV and NLP from two to eight A10 GPUs.
+First, larger models tend to have slower averaging rates, but more data movement costs due to their size.
+However, larger models are also averaged less frequently because they take longer to perform a step.
+To analyze this, we review the experiments in ~\Cref{sec:model-suitability}, where we evaluate different model sizes and GPUs counts. ~\Cref{fig:baseline-egress} shows the average egress rate over each experiment's runtime for both CV and NLP from two to eight A10 GPUs.
 The trend is clear: the smaller the model, the lower the egress rate for all GPUs (e.g., RN18 vs. RN50).
 This is surprising, as the "square-cube" law~\cite{ryabinin2023swarm} states that with a decrease in parameters, the calculation time will decrease quadratically while the communication time decreases linearly.
 This means that with a sufficiently small model, most of the training will consist of communication time, and the egress rate would increase, as it is defined through $\frac{\text{parameter count}}{\text{calculation time}}$.
-However, we find that even with our smallest model, ResNet18, with 11.7M parameters and eight A10 GPUs, we are still not at the point where the communication time takes up most of the time.
+However, we find that even with our smallest model, RN18, with 11.7M parameters and eight A10 GPUs, we are still not at the point where the communication time takes up most of the time.

 In summary, multi-cloud training is generally possible and can be cost-effective when keeping the egress costs and granularity in mind.
 Regardless of the cloud provider, staying in the same region is preferred, with the US having the most favorable egress price offers.
 A significant portion of the cost may be hidden in egress costs, accounting for more than 90\% of the total cost in our NLP experiments in GC and Azure.
 Based on the additional egress costs alone, renting on-demand hardware may be more advantageous than using spot instances between different regions.
 CV training is generally more calculation- than communication-heavy, resulting in slightly higher data-loading but fewer egress costs.
 However, from our experiments, this is a favorable trade-off because data-loading is much cheaper than egress costs.